code-black04/crime-analysis-groovy-mongodb/group-exercise/Exercise2.md

 ---

 ### Grouping and Combination Query
-Query Definition: With the data filtered, the sum of total cases grouped by location and crime type​.​
+**Query Definition:** With the data filtered, the sum of total cases grouped by location and crime type​.​

-**Code**
+Finally, in this query , we then group the filtered crimes by location and crime type.
+This helps us see how many incidents of each crime type occurred in each location, providing a clearer picture of crime patterns.
+The organization of the data is done by by creating a list of crimes for each location.
+Within each location, we then group the crimes by type and count how many incidents of each type occurred.
+This gives us valuable insights into the most common crimes in specific areas and helps identify potential hotspots.

+**Key Code Snippet Highlighths** & **Outcome** [Click here](https://uniofleicester-my.sharepoint.com/:i:/g/personal/pm455_student_le_ac_uk/Ec1fQnPI3ZpBiQBDH---G58BEIurXOdJ3C0GemmYwCqEqg?e=ZsW4ky)
 ```groovy
 // Combination & Grouping of Data
 def groupedByLocation = measureExecutionTimeAndMemory(log, "Data Combination and Grouping") {